 However, the readability of the previous example is rather difficult, since it repeats several times the same conditions, even if they have been specified in a different order.
 Thus, Python makes available some operations for assessing compositions of multiple boolean values, and for deriving boolean values from number and string comparisons.
-A boolean type (or, simply, boolean, named after George Boole, who was a great logician of the 19th century) can be assigned to one out of two distinct and disjoint values, True and False.
-For instance, the condition first\word in bib\entry returns a particular boolean: True if the word is indeed contained in the bibliographic entry, False otherwise.
-In algorithms (and in any programming language), boolean values are used for organising the execution flow of conditional blocks.
+A boolean value (or, directly, boolean) can be only one of two distinct and disjoint values, True and False.
+For instance, the condition first\word in bib\entry returns a particular boolean: True if the bibliographic entry contains the word, False otherwise.
+In algorithms (and in any programming language), we use boolean values for organising the execution flow of conditional blocks.

 Sometimes it is useful to combine somehow two distinct boolean values in order to simplify the organisation of the conditional blocks.
-This can be done by using specific operators that apply to one (operator> <B1>) or two boolean values (<B1> operator> <B2>), and return a new boolean value.
+This can be done by using specific operators that apply to one (<operator> <B1>) or two boolean values (<B1> <operator> <B2>), and return a new boolean value.
 These operators are called logical not (not in Python, which applies to one boolean value only), logical and (and, between two boolean values), and logical or (or, between two boolean values).
 They are logical operators since all of them derive from the logic Boole proposed in his works on Boolean algebra.
-Their use is summarised in Table 1, where the truth table of the application of such operators is shown.
-In particular, given two input boolean values, B1 and B2, the table shows the result of all their possible combinations according to the specific operator.
-Thus, for instance, in the example in Listing 4, we could return 2 if both the strings are contained in the bibliographic reference, expressing this constraint in one condition only, i.e. first\word in bib\entry and second\word in bib\entry.
+Table 1 summarises their use and shows the truth table of the application of such operators.
+In particular, given two boolean input values, B1 and B2, the table shows the result of all their possible combinations according to the specific operator.
+Thus, for instance, in the example in Listing 4, we could return a 2 if the bibliographic reference contains both the strings, expressing this constraint in one condition only, i.e. first\word in bib\entry and second\word in bib\entry.